 Certification: The Clinical Nurse Leader Certification Program is managed by the Commission on Nurse Certification (CNC), an autonomous arm of AACN, and governed by the CNC Board of Commissioners.
 CNC recognizes individuals who have demonstrated professional standards and knowledge through CNL certification.
 CNC promotes lifelong learning through CNL recertification.

-AACN is governed by a 14-member Board of Directors, 9 of whom represent a member institution, and 2 represent nursing practice.
+AACN is governed by a 14-member Board of Directors, 11 of whom represent a member institution, and 2 represent nursing practice.
 AACN's President and CEO also serves as an ex-officio member of the Board.
 The Association supports several committees, including the Government Affairs, Finance, Nominating, Membership, Program, and Diversity and Inclusion Committees, and sponsors task forces on a variety of professional concerns.
 Leadership Network Steering Committees oversee the activities of AACN’s seven Leadership Networks for faculty and staff.
 A Joint Council convenes annually and provides an opportunity for committees, task forces and advisory groups to engage directly with the Board of Directors.

 Board of Directors